gatsbyjs/gatsby/packages/gatsby-source-graphql/README.md

 ## Composing Apollo Links for production network setup

-The plugin provides a `createLink` option that you can use to enhance your network stack: add error handling, retries, timeouts, etc. Check out this [Medium article, Productionizing Apollo Links](https://medium.com/@joanvila/productionizing-apollo-links-4cdc11d278eb), for an excellent explanation of how it works.
+Network requests can fail, return errors or take too long.
+Use [Apollo Link](https://www.apollographql.com/docs/link/) to add retries, error handling, logging and more to your GraphQL requests.

+Use the plugin's `createLink` option to add a custom Apollo Link to your GraphQL requests.

+You can compose different types of links, depending on the functionality you're trying to achieve.
+The most common links are:

+- `apollo-link-retry` for retrying queries that fail or time out
+- `apollo-link-error` for error handling
+- `apollo-link-http` for sending queries in http requests (used by default)

+For more explanation of how Apollo Links work together, check out this Medium article: [Productionizing Apollo Links](https://medium.com/@joanvila/productionizing-apollo-links-4cdc11d278eb).

-Quick example of the HTTP link with retries (using [apollo-link-retry](https://www.npmjs.com/package/apollo-link-retry)):
+Here's an example of using the HTTP link with retries (using [apollo-link-retry](https://www.npmjs.com/package/apollo-link-retry)):

 ```js
 // gatsby-config.js